Kyle Lewis makes another step toward returning to Mariners as he takes batting practice

 In recent days and pregames past, Kyle Lewis, wearing baseball pants and typical gear, would often make an appearance on the field of T-Mobile Park when his teammates were going through their normal workout in preparation for that night’s game.

-Occasionally, he would play some catch or even stand in the outfield conversing and catching a few fly balls.
+Occasionally, he would play some catch or even stand in the outfield talking and catching a few fly balls.

-But on Friday afternoon, he emerged from the Mariners clubhouse with a bat in his hand, cleats on his feet, sweat dripping down his face and a purposeful look on his face.
+But Friday afternoon, he emerged from the Mariners clubhouse with a bat in his hand, cleats on his feet, sweat dripping down his face and a purposeful look on his face.

 For the first time since undergoing surgery to repair a torn meniscus in his right knee, Lewis joined his teammates in their normal workout for on-field hitting.